Luke Erickson

 Startup Ventura

 Which brings me to now.
 I founded Startup Ventura because I kept meeting talented people in Ventura County who had a real idea and nowhere to take it.
 I wanted to give early founders what I wish I'd had at the start — a community, a room to think out loud, and people who have done it before.
-We built it as a nonprofit accelerator in partnership with gener8tor, the national program, and I assembled a board of operators whose companies carry billions of dollars in combined exit value.
+We built it as a nonprofit accelerator, and I assembled a board of operators whose companies carry billions of dollars in combined exit value.
 The goal is simple and stubborn: keep Ventura County a place where it is possible to start something and stay.

 Outside the work